Flying Scotsman and Union of South Africa

 I took the opportunity to visit Didcot this week.
 Here are a few images created which evoke the golden age of steam of more than half a century ago.
 They feature Flying Scotsman, Union of South Africa as well as a handful of other locos.

 Please get in touch if you would like more information on any of these images.

-My thanks to Timeline Events and the efforts of Neil Cave, Peter Zabek and the team of people who made these photo shoots possible.
+Thanks to Timeline Events and the efforts of Neil Cave, Peter Zabek and the team of people who made these photo shoots possible.